-Use only rechargeable batteries that correspond to the specification provided on page 155, as this could otherwise result in significant health risks and personal injury.
+Use only rechargeable batteries that correspond to the specification (see "Specifications").
+Never use a conventional (non-rechargeable) battery or other battery types as this could result in significant health risks and personal injury.
+Rechargeable batteries, which are noticeably damaged, must be replaced.